SamuelTulach/memhv/README.md

 - **Q:** System crashes/reboots when I open a game with X anti-cheat!
 - **A:** Make sure NESTED_MODE is set to false in Global.h, it should be true only if you are testing the HV inside of virtual machine like VMware.
 - **Q:** Do you have anything less barebones then this?
-- **A:** I have [Sphinx project](https://youtu.be/ocdVPpKP110) already mentioned above.
-It also hides its memory, supports Intel VT-x, reading of guarded pages, proper TSC offsetting, CR3 resolving (for processes with trashed directory base), etc. I have no plans to publish it at the moment.
+- **A:** I have [Sphinx project](https://youtu.be/ocdVPpKP110).
+It hides its memory, supports Intel VT-x, reading/resolving of guarded pages, proper TSC offsetting, CR3 resolving (for processes with trashed directory base), etc.

 ## Credits
 - [SimpleSvm](https://github.com/tandasat/SimpleSvm) by @tandasat